Here’s something that people who pass the bar never say:

 Why are some of the best entertainers, filmmakers, and cooks not formally certified?
 (See: YouTubers)

-They don’t always go through a formal program with standard-issue teachers.
+They don’t always go through a formal program with standard-issue instructors.
 They don’t end up like the rest of the “class” when they go out and compete to be chosen by a gatekeeper.